Singapore to Bangkok By Air freight, Container ship or Road

 More about shipping cargo and freight from Singapore to Bangkok by Air, Ocean and Road

 Scheduled flights between Singapore Changi Airport (SIN) and Suvarnabhumi Airport (BKK) depart every 1-2 hours.
-These flights are serviced by UPS Airlines, FedEx, Thai Airways, Singapore Airlines, Scoot, FedEx, VietJet Air and Vietnam Airlines and the typical transit time is around 1h 56m.
+These flights are serviced by UPS Airlines, Thai Airways, Singapore Airlines, K-Mile Air, Scoot, China Airlines, Nippon Cargo Airlines, FedEx, VietJet Air and Vietnam Airlines and the typical transit time is around 1h 57m.

 Yes there are dedicated cargo planes that fly regular scheduled services between Singapore and Bangkok.
-Cargo flights depart from Singapore Changi Airport (SIN) and arrive at Suvarnabhumi Airport (BKK) with departures 1-2 times a week and a average flight time of around 1h 56m.
-UPS Airlines, FedEx and FedEx operates on this route.
+Cargo flights depart from Singapore Changi Airport (SIN) and arrive at Suvarnabhumi Airport (BKK) with departures Daily and a average flight time of around 1h 57m.
+UPS Airlines, K-Mile Air, China Airlines, Nippon Cargo Airlines and FedEx operates on this route.

 The distance between Singapore and Bangkok by cargo ship is 847 Nautical Miles (1,568 Kilometres / 975 Miles).
 This distance is measured by sea between Singapore (SGSIN) and Bangkok (THBKK).